-Weekday green fees on the L.A. city courses start at $33 for residents, $38 for visitors.
+Weekday green fees on the L.A. city courses start at less than $40 for residents, and less than $50 for visitors.
 Electric carts are extra.

 The tracks range from undulating fairways in the Hollywood Hills to a bucolic getaway on the West Side.
 Two top-notch choices are in the expansive green space of Griffith Park, one of the nation's largest urban recreational spaces, and are named for Presidents Harding and Wilson.